-- (24) At the request of the candidate and on the recommendation of the Higher Doctorate Award Committee to the Standing Committee of the Academic Board, the title of the degree of Doctor of Letters or of Doctor of Science may have the addition of a disciplinary area for the award added to the testamur and the official transcript. - (25) The use of the disciplinary area as a post-nominal (e.g.:DSc (Psychology)) for professional purposes shall be at the discretion of the candidate but the degree shall be recognised formally and solely as a DLitt or DSc by the University. - (26) Academic Dress.
-The academic dress for the higher doctorates shall be that prescribed for the degrees of Doctor of Letters and Doctor of Science including the hood: the hood shall not be changed to represent the disciplinary area added to a testamur.
+- (24) At the request of the candidate and on the recommendation of the Higher Doctorate Award Committee to the Academic Board Standing Committee, the title of the degree of Doctor of Letters or Doctor of Science may have the addition of a disciplinary area for the award added to the testamur and the official transcript. - (25) The use of the disciplinary area as a post-nominal (e.g. DSc (Psychology)) for professional purposes shall be at the discretion of the candidate but the degree shall be recognised formally and solely as a DLitt or DSc by the University. - (26) Academic Dress.
+The Academic Dress for the higher doctorates shall be that prescribed for the degrees of Doctor of Letters and Doctor of Science including the hood: the hood shall not be changed to represent the disciplinary area added to a Testamur.